 Any individual member of a group health insurance plan can apply for claims for a range of medical expenses.
-With group long-term health insurance plans, the members can also claim reimbursements for treatment sought for prolonged illness, cognitive disorder, degenerative conditions or other chronic health issues.
+With group long-term health insurance plans, the members can also claim reimbursement for treatment sought for prolonged illnesses, cognitive disorders, degenerative conditions, or other chronic health issues.

 Make Sure Your Claim Is Valid